Product

 Corporate Sustainability Reporting Directive (CSRD)

 CSRD, adopted in late 2022 and effective from 5 January 2023 in support of the European Green Deal, replaces and extends the existing EU ESG reporting framework introduced in 2014 by the Non-Financial Reporting Directive (NFRD) and extends the scope of companies required to disclose sustainability information.
-The scope of CSRD extends to all large companies based in the EU and all companies listed on the EU regulated markets (except for listed micro-enterprises), including EU subsidiaries of non-EU parent companies.
+The scope of CSRD extends to all large companies based in the EU and all companies listed on the EU regulated markets (except for listed micro-enterprises), including EU subsidiaries of non-EU parent companies as well as some financial market participants.
 In addition, certain companies that are not within the scope of the CSRD themselves, but operate within the in-scope companies’ upstream or downstream value chains, may be affected through their customer and supplier relationships, since CSRD-scoped companies must also report on ESG aspects of their value chain(s).
 For example, a non-listed SME supplier to a large listed EU company may be asked to provide ESG data to its customer so that the customer can make the appropriate CSRD disclosures.
 The CSRD includes a three-year grace period specifically for value chain disclosures, during which companies may omit such data and instead disclose their efforts to obtain this information, the reasons for its omission, and future plans to obtain such data.

 The provisions of CSRD are currently being transposed into each Member State's national law, which will determine the full scope and extent of the sustainability reporting requirements in each Member State of the EU.